OpenKIM Special-Purpose Test Drivers and Verification Checks

-This schema defines the manner in which Test Drivers (TDs) and Verification Checks (VCs) in openkim.org specify the types of Portable Models (PMs) and Simulator Models (SMs) with which they are compatible.
-The notion of SM subclasses is defined, which allows a TD or VC to provide specialized input for specific types of SMs.
-TDs and VCs that support SM subclasses are called "Special Purpose TDs" and "Special Purpose VCs."
+This schema defines the manner in which Tests and Verification Checks (VCs) in openkim.org specify the types of Portable Models (PMs) and Simulator Models (SMs) with which they are compatible.
+The notion of SM subclasses is defined, which allows a Test or VC to provide specialized input for specific types of SMs.
+Tests and VCs that support SM subclasses are called "Special Purpose Tests" and "Special Purpose VCs."

-The schema includes required keys in kimspec.edn for TDs, VCs, PMs and SMs, and a definition of the matching logic for the OpenKIM Processing Pipeline (PP).
+The schema includes required keys in kimspec.edn for Tests, VCs, and SMs, and a definition of the matching logic for the OpenKIM Processing Pipeline (PP).

 1. SMs are divided into two categories: (1) Standard SMs that only require information about an atomic configuration available through the KIM API PM standard, and (2) Special-Purpose SMs that require additional information.